jgtolentino/saricoach-retail-insights/README.md

 * **Data:** Supabase (PostgreSQL) + CSV fallback.
 * **Infra:** Frontend on Vercel with rewrite proxy to the droplet backend; backend on a DigitalOcean droplet sized for dataframe workloads.

-## ➡️ If We Had More Time
+## ➡️ If i Had More Time

 Future enhancements (not yet implemented in this deployment):

 * On-device “nano” mode for offline/basic recommendations on low-cost Android devices.
-* Replace synthetic shelf vision and STT with lightweight detection and Whisper-style pipelines tuned for Filipino/Taglish.
+* Replace synthetic shelf vision and STT with lightiight detection and Whisper-style pipelines tuned for Filipino/Taglish.
-* Reward learning from outcomes to refine the CoachAgent prompt and heuristics based on which recommendations are followed.
+* Reward learning from outcomes to refine the CoachAgent prompt and heuristics based on which recommendations are folloid.
 * Tighter Odoo 18 CE / OCA integration so stores can graduate into full ERP while keeping the same AI coach.

 -----